 A source filter.
 Examples: L<Spiffy>, L<Acme::Gosub>.

-This module only works on UNIX (not Windows, DOS, etc.).
+This module should work on most UNIX/POSIX systems (not Windows, DOS, etc.).

 Copyright by Shlomi Fish, 2010.